 Place the sugar in a shallow bowl.
 Line a baking sheet with parchment paper and set aside.

-Use tweezers to gently pinch the coated flower and place on top of the sugar.
-With a spoon, spread a fine layer of sugar on the top of the flower.
+Use tweezers to gently pinch the coated petal and place on top of the sugar.
+With a spoon, spread a fine layer of sugar on the top.
 Gently press down to make the sugar stick on both sides.

-Using the tweezer, pick up the flower and gently tap it on the side of the bowl to remove any excess sugar.
+Using your tweezers, pick up the flower and gently tap it on the side of the bowl to remove any excess sugar.
 Place the coated flower on the prepared baking sheet.

 Repeat with the other flowers or petals, leaving enough space between each one on the baking sheet for them to dry properly.